SchoolOfAlgorithms/Recursion/README.md

-# RecursionA day with Recursion
+# A day with Recursion
 February 16, 2021

 ## PMI (Principle of Mathematical Induction)